Bradfield/algos/trees/balanced-binary-search-trees.md

 ![An Unbalanced Right-Heavy Tree with Balance Factors](figures/unbalanced.png)

-Before we proceed any further let's look at the result of enforcing this new balance factor requirement.
+Before we proceed any further let’s look at the result of enforcing this new balance factor requirement.
 Our claim is that by ensuring that a tree always has a balance factor of -1, 0, or 1 we can get better Big-O performance of key operations.
 Let us start by thinking about how this